robusta-dev/robusta/docs/configuration/azure-managed-prometheus.rst

 2. In the Azure Webhook section click ``Generate URL`` and save the generated url.
 3. Login to the Microsoft Azure Portal, go to ``alerts`` > ``Action groups``
 4. Edit your action group, in the `Actions` section add a ``Webhook`` and copy the url from step 2, into the URI input.
-5. Make sure the ``Enable the common alert schema.`` option is active.
+5. Make sure the ``Enable the common alert schema`` option is active.

 .. admonition:: Why do I see a banner in the UI that "Alerts won't show up"?
     :class: warning